 - Trailer driving

-- Support at regatta – safe guarding as well as boat rigging etc.
+- Support at regattas – safeguarding as well as boat rigging etc.

 - Assisting our boat master with boat maintenance.

-…and many more jobs that need to be done to make the junior section grow and thrive.
+…and many more jobs that will help the junior section grow and thrive.

 Applying for junior membership

-By all means send in an enquiry about junior membership by using the form below but you will note we are asking for details on what you as a parent or guardian are prepared to do and what useful skills you may bring with you.
+You can make an enquiry about junior membership by using the form below.
+This also invites details about what you as a parent or guardian are prepared to do and what useful skills you may bring with you.

-If learning to become coach is of interest, then British Rowing run courses for ‘Session Coaches’ which do not require much prior knowledge.
+If learning to become a coach is of interest, then British Rowing runs courses for ‘Session Coaches’ which do not require much prior knowledge.